View on GitHub

 How to take screenshots:

 a.
 Open a GitHub issue or PR in your browser. b.
-Find the button you want to automate. c.
+Locate the button you want to automate. c.
 Take a screenshot of only the button (not the entire screen). d.
 Save it as a PNG file in the screenshots directory. e.
 Use the exact filenames listed above.

 Tips:

-• Screenshots should include only the button, with a small margin.
+• Screenshots should only include the button, with a small margin.

 • Use your OS’s screenshot tool (Windows: Snipping Tool, Mac: Cmd+Shift+4).